In the last video, you made both characters talk, but they talk at the same time.

 Functions make fixing bugs in code easier.

-Once you fix one part of a function, it is fixed for each time you use it.
+Once you fix on part of a function, it is fixed for each time you use it.

-If you weren’t using functions, you would need to change who’s speaking between each “say” block.
+If you work using functions you would need to change who's speaking between each say block.

-Now that you’ve built the functions to easily create a dialogue, it’s time to write it!
+Now that you've built the functions to easily create a dialog.

-In this example story, Malik and Isabel work out their differences and decide to have pizza.
+In this example story, Malik and Isabel work our their differences and decide to have pizza.

-Functions make it easier to write longer, more interesting conversations because you can add more lines of dialogue, switch between speakers, and add emotions without writing new stacks of code.
+Functions make it easier to write longer more interesting conversations, because you can add more lines of dialog, switch between speakers, and add emotions without writing new stacks of code.

-Add more “speak” blocks to the project to create your own dialogue.
+Add more speak blocks to the project to create your own dialog.

-Create any kind of conversation -- funny, heartfelt, silly, tragic, friendly -- with the help of computer science!
+Create any kind of conversation; funny, heartfelt, silly, tragic, friendly.

-Change whose turn it is to speak using “set person talking” and “wait until” blocks.
+Change whose turn it is to speak set person talking and wait until blocks.